-Noncancellable operating leases for office space and equipment expire in various years through 2012.
+As of December 31, 2007, noncancellable operating leases for office space and equipment expire in various years through 2012.
 The office lease contains semi-annual renewal options expiring June 30, 2009 and termination options with six months notice.
+In June 2008, the Port Authority modified the lease agreement to expand the office space and extend the lease expiration date to June 30, 2014 with two three-year renewal options.

-Future minimum lease payments at December 31, 2006, were:
+Future minimum lease payments are: